 GFWC - Living the Volunteer Spirit

 The General Federation of Women’s Clubs is an international women’s organization dedicated to community improvement by enhancing the lives of others through volunteer service.
-With more than 100,000 members in affiliated clubs in every state, the District of Columbia, and more than a dozen countries, GFWC members work in their own communities to support the arts, preserve natural resources, advance education, promote healthy lifestyles, encourage civic involvement, and work toward world peace and understanding.
+With nearly 90,000 members in affiliated clubs in every state, the District of Columbia, and more than a dozen countries, GFWC members work in their own communities to support the arts, preserve natural resources, advance education, promote healthy lifestyles, encourage civic involvement, and work toward world peace and understanding.

 Who We Are

 GFWC members are community leaders who work locally to create global change.
 We are mothers and daughters, business and community leaders, and women of diverse interests, talents, and backgrounds—all united by a dedication to community improvement through volunteer service.
-In 2010, GFWC members volunteered more than 8.8 million hours on more than 112,000 projects, and donated more than $30.4 million in both monetary and in-kind donations.
-Read more about the work our members did in 2010 in the GFWC Annual Report.
+In 2013, GFWC members volunteered more than 4.5 million hours on nearly 100,000 projects, and donated more than $24 million in both monetary and in-kind donations.

 To find a club and become a GFWC member, contact us at GFWC@GFWC.org or 1-800-443-GFWC (4392).

 What We Do

 GFWC members understand that there is no single issue and no single solution.
 We are distinguished from other nonprofit organizations in that clubs have the freedom to shape programs and projects that suit their own communities and interests, while benefitting from the expertise and support at district, state, regional, and national levels.
 Whether aiming for the passage of a Congressional bill to prevent violence against women or mentoring at-risk girls at a local elementary school, we are proactive, determined, visionary volunteers with a national voice and a local passion.
 Most GFWC projects fall under our six Community Service Programs and two Special Projects, our major areas of focus.